SurrealAI/symphony/README.md

-# Symphony: An orchestrating library that supports a variety of backends
+# Symphony: An orchestrating Library Supporting Multiple Backends
 Symphony aims to ease the process of launching and monitoring multi-process / multi-node computation tasks.
 It provides a simple abstraction for launching multiple processes in a centralized place and supports multiple backends (e.g. tmux and kubernetes).
 It also provides a set of essential commandline interfaces to monitor the status of the processes involved.

 # Index